DWalz/SCPSL-ZombieDestroy/README.md

 **`zd_two_zombies_limit`**: There are either `2` or `3` zombies required to force open doors.
 This number indicated the threshold, the maximum number of players in the game where there are still only `2` zombies required to do so.

+**`zd_zombie_cooldown`**: The cooldown for one zombie to participate in a door break in seconds.
+After a successful break a zombie will no longer be able to force open doors until this time has elapsed.

 **`zd_allow_unbreakable_destroy`**: This value indiates if zombies are allowed to force open doors that usually cannot be exploded by grenades.
 Examples of such doors are the gate doors